 University Libraries maintain the general collections through various strategies:

 Subscription renewals for journals and databases are reviewed annually.
 Decisions to acquire or cancel journal or database subscriptions are guided by subject librarians and the Collections Workgroup.
 Subscription cancellations may be required due to budget cuts or high cost-per-use.
-The Collection Leader grants final approval of journal or database subscription cancellations and purchases.
 Library staff consider the following criteria when acquiring or cancelling subscriptions: